 The Caveat: Thoroughly check the geo-targeting settings in the campaign before the import, as there may be a discrepancy once they are copied over to the Bing Ads.
 Also, you need to remember that Bing Ads resets the geo-targeting settings to default if it fails to recognize it correctly.
 In this scenario, the ads will only be shown to audiences in USA and Canada.

 A few years back, Ogilvy and Mather predicted the demise of organic reach on Facebook; something that has certainly come true.
-As of January of 2018, the new update has essentially confirmed this phenomenon and forced many brands and public pages to completely revamp their playbook.
+Facebook’s January 2018 update all but confirmed this phenomenon, forcing many brands and public pages to completely revamp their playbook.
 These days, paid promotions and sponsored posts are practically a prerequisite for any brand wanting to achieve the desired results on the platform.

 In terms of paid social media ads, Facebook is the clear winner with 84% of the market share, followed by Google Ads at 41% and LinkedIn Ads at 18%.

 Facebook Ad Manager gives several options for marketers to come up with a stellar PPC campaign that works for your brand and content strategy.
 By using different campaign types, you can focus on increasing reach, building awareness, and increasing funnel-driven conversions.

 - Go the Facebook Ads Manager to create a new campaign.

 - If you don’t have an ad account, you’ll need to set it up before proceeding further.

 - Choose the campaign objective and provide your input based on what you want to target.
 This includes – Brand Awareness, Reach, Traffic, Engagement, App Installs, Video Views, Lead Generation, Conversions, Catalogue Sales, and Store Visits.